 3. Avoid the agitators.

-Stress acts a trigger to most schizophrenics.
+Stress acts as a trigger to most schizophrenics.
 It is important to avoid situations that will lead them to an attack.
-In the same regard, creating a copying mechanism such as counting 1-10 or lying down goes a long way in improving you live.
+In the same regard, creating a coping mechanism such as counting 1-10 or lying down goes a long way in improving your life.